Torksi/rql/README.md

 ### Description

-The `dataset` statement is used to define the dataset that will be used in the query.
-This value isn't used by the library or validated, but can be used in the actual app to differentiate between multiple datasets (e.g. tables)
+The `dataset` statement sets the context for the query by specifying the dataset to be processed.
+This statement is not processed by RQL itself but is intended for use in your application to allow differentiation between multiple datasets.
+This can be especially handy if your application deals with multiple data sources or tables, and you want to apply RQL operations to a specific one.

 ### Examples

 ```
-dataset = audit_logs | filter user = "John" and date = "2021-08-15"
+dataset = transaction_logs | filter transactionID = "TX1001"
 ```

 ## fields